couchbase/query/docs/n1ql-select.md

 LEAST(expr, expr, ...) - returns the smallest non-NULL, non-MISSING of all the expressions.  if all valus are NULL or MISSING returns NULL.

-LENGTH(expr) - Returns the length of the value after evaluting the expression.
-The exact meaning of length depends on the type of the
+LENGTH(expr) - Returns the length of the string value after evaluting the expression, or NULL if the value is not a string.
-value:

-* string - the length of the string
-* array - the number of items in the array
-* object - the number of key/value pairs in the object
-* anything else - null

 LOWER(expr) - if expr is a string, the string is returned in all lower case.  otherwise NULL.